 Don’t you just wish you could go back in time?
 Well, the futuristic and tech-loving fashion from the late 90s and early 2000s is back for a second round.
 This distinctive style is a blend of pop culture and tech advancements from the millennium.
 From the Y2K bug in 1999 to the launch of Bratz dolls in 2001, there are plenty of nostalgic influences that are present today.
 If you’re aching for the return of metallic clothing, bubblegum pink, and velour tracksuits, you’re in luck.
 The Y2K aesthetic is back – here’s how you can wear it in 2021.

-What is Y2K Fashion?
+What is Y2K Aesthetic?

 The Y2K aesthetic is radically distinctive and inspired by the mid-’90s and early 2000s when the internet became more popular, during the dot-com boom.
 This style is typically quite futuristic with a slightly retro edge – think shiny materials, chunky sneakers, pleated skirts, baguette bags, and colorful sunglasses.
 With the massive peak in the advancement in technology, viewers were both optimistic and cautious about the future, and how it could transform our lives.
 This came through with changes in music, films, decor, and, of course, fashion.
 Some of this era’s biggest influences include Carrie Bradshaw, Bratz Dolls, and films like The Matrix and Mean Girls.

-Why is Y2K Fashion Back?
+Why is Y2K Aesthetic Back?

 It’s no surprise when the biggest fashion trends from decade’s past circle back with a fresh take.
 The early 2000s were very experimental, and with Gen Z and Millennials welcoming a nostalgia for the era, it was only a matter of time before the style came back.
 Some of the key pieces from the Y2K aesthetic are bigger than others, including wide-leg jeans, shiny jackets, baby tees, and velour tracksuits.